buchi-labortechnik-ag/openinterface_rotavapor/README.md

 On your computer, open a web browser and enter the IP address of your system.
 A webpage that shows the current status of the OpenInterface should be displayed.

 ### API documentation
 The API documentation is provided as a OpenAPI document on [GitHub](https://github.com/buchi-labortechnik-ag/openinterface_rotavapor/blob/master/rotavapor_openinterface.yaml).
+That document is mostly usable together with (OpenAPI tooling)[https://openapi.tools/].
+For human consumtion we also provide this doc as a [HTML version](https://developer.buchi.digital/rotavapor/openinterface/doc/index.html).

-A HTML version of that document can be found on our [developer website](https://developer.buchi.com/rotavapor/openinterface/doc/).
+This API is rather simple and it might be more enjoyable to simply try it out instead of reading the docs.

 ### Explore the API